 There are some stunning locations across the world you can visit for a truly memorable photography trip.
 We’ve chosen some of our favourite types of photography tour, along with some places you could consider for your next travel photography holiday.

-- Architecture: the best photography holidays don’t have to take place in remote locations – you can capture some stunning shots in cities across the world.
+- Architecture: The best photography holidays don’t have to take place in remote locations – you can capture some stunning shots in cities across the world.
 Why not visit the beautiful city of Dubrovnik?
 There’s so much stunning architecture to see, including the Walls of Dubrovnik, Minčeta Tower, Bokar fortress and so much more.

-Are photography tours right for me?
+Is a photography holiday right for me?

 If you’re looking for a relaxing, leisurely holiday, travel photography holidays are probably not right for you.
 Some of the most beautiful photos are taken at dawn, with the early morning sun offering stunning photo opportunities.
 Or you might be staying up late into the night to capture aurora borealis against the dark sky.
 It’s also worth remembering that some photography holidays can be physically demanding and many require a moderate fitness level.
 You may be required to hike off road or on steep inclines, or shoot in very cold or hot temperatures.